-Measuring cue validity involves collecting participants' judgments that relate to the probability that an exemplar is a member of a kind given that it has a feature : \(P(x \in k \mid x \in f)\).
+Measuring cue validity involves collecting participants' judgments that relate to the probability that an exemplar is a member of a kind given that it has a feature: \(P(x \in k \mid x \in f)\).
 There are several ways one could measure cue validity.
-Here we consider two measures: One has participants estimate the probability \(P(x \in k \mid x \in f)\) directly, a common technique in the literature on generic language (e.g., Khemlani et al., 2012; Prasada et al., 2013), and another has participants freely produce categories given a feature (i.e., draw a sample from the conditional distribution on kinds given a feature; Cree et al., 2006).
-We will refer to the former the \emph{direct question} method and the latter the \emph{free production} method.
+Here we consider two measures: The first has participants estimate the cue validity probability \(P(x \in k \mid x \in f)\) directly, a common technique in the literature on generic language (e.g., Khemlani et al., 2012; Prasada et al., 2013), and another has participants freely produce categories given a feature (i.e., draw a sample from the conditional distribution on kinds given a feature; Cree et al., 2006).
+We will refer to the former as the \emph{direct question} method and the latter as the \emph{free production} method.

 Are the \emph{direct question} and the \emph{free productions} equally valid for measuring cue validity?
-We propose \emph{a priori} three boundary conditions that the measurement should be able to satisfy.
-For each case, we provide four examples from our larger stimulus set on generics (Case Study 1) which will be used to evaluate each measure.
+We propose \emph{a priori} three boundary conditions that a measurement of cue validity should satisfy.
+For each, we provide four examples from our larger stimulus set on generics (Case Study 1) which will be used to evaluate each measure.